Rohan-Sam/attendence_automation_facerecog/README.md

 # Attendence Automation using Face_Recognition System

-Description - System made using python3 he/she <students/faculty> upload their image [Facce Image] which is read and stored by the Face-recog python module.
+Description - This Systems scans the user's face which is already stored in the database and marks the attendance on the Excel sheet with Date and Time.

-## How it works
+## How it Works

-It takes in the Image of the Individual
+  The System reads and trains itself for the Image stored in the database and detects the same in real-time from the capturing device (Web-Cam).
+  Then marks the respective person in the excel sheet with current date and time.
+  The system can detect multiple faces and mark them at the same time.

+## How to run

+  1. Reads the image from which is stored in the 'Image_attedance' folder with the proper label (Name of the user/person).
+  2. Run the attendance.py and thats it!!